Jumabek/LiteSORT/README.md

 # LiteSORT

 this repo is built on top of StrongSORT.
 Novel Tracker, LiteSORT is included.

 StrongSORT is intended only for research purpose.

 Notable, LiteSORT can be adjusted with minimal effort for your practical problem just like boxmot.
 Main difference of LiteSORT from BoxMOT is LiteSORT provides more reliable evaluation of trackers.

+# Demo

+`python lite_sort_demo.py MOT17 train  --input_resolution 1280 --min_confidence .25 --dir_save temp`

 # Reproduce experiments

 - In the experiments (1) off-the-shelf case, (2) Detector Sensitivity to COnfidence threshold and Input Image Resolution, and (3) different tracking scenarios are considered.

 ## Scenarios:

 In order for reliable evaluation, we compare tracker in 3 difrerent settings:

 ### MOT17 - standard benchmakr